 Humid days are not the time to do intense speed workouts or super long runs.
 If the humidity is high, lower your intensity and run at a more moderate pace.
 Reduce your distance so you avoid temptation to push yourself beyond your limits.

-If you’re trying to follow a training schedule and have to get a workout in, use a treadmill or indoor track pushing yourself too hard.
-If you’re an athlete in training, consider running on an indoor track or treadmill until the humidity eases and/or your body gets used to it.
+If you’re trying to follow a training schedule and have to get a workout in, use a treadmill or indoor track to avoid pushing yourself too hard in unsafe conditions.

 9. Sip cool water after running.